 Airbnb property management companies can help with tasks such as managing reservations, handling emergencies, and more.
 In addition, these companies often have experts on staff who can help Airbnb hosts with specific tasks such as marketing or accounting.

-Many provide comprehensive services, meaning they’ll take care of every aspect of managing your Airbnb for you, allowing you to hold vacation properties in any location without having to worry about anything.
+Many provide comprehensive services, meaning they’ll take care of every aspect of managing your short-term rental for you, allowing you to hold vacation properties in any location without having to worry about anything.
 They can also help you make more money through expert pricing strategies and contacts with local contractors.

 By using an Airbnb property management company, Airbnb hosts can focus on the important aspects of their business.
 This can help them find success with their Airbnb without having to kill themselves to achieve it.